omidarmat/webDevNotes/JavaScript/javascript-theory.md

 - We use objects to **model** or describe real-world or abstract features.
   - Objects are self-contained pieces/blocks of code.
   - Objects usually contain **properties** and **methods**.
-With objects, we pack data and the corresponding behavior into on block of code.
+With objects, we pack data and the corresponding behavior into one block of code.
 - In OOP, objects are **building blocks** of applications, and interact with one another through a **public interface (API)**.
   - An API includes methods that the code outside the object can access and use to communicate with the object.